rust-lang/book/second-edition/nostarch/chapter18.md

 There are a few ways to ignore entire values or parts of values: using the `_` pattern, using the `_` pattern within another pattern, using a name that starts with an underscore, or using `..` to ignore all remaining parts of a value.
-Let's explore how and why to do each of these.
+Let’s explore how and why to do each of these.

 #### Ignoring an Entire Value with `_`

-We've seen the use of underscore as a wildcard pattern that will match any value but not bind to the value.
+We’ve seen the use of underscore as a wildcard pattern that will match any value but not bind to the value.
 While the underscore pattern is especially useful as the last arm in a `match` expression, we can use it in any pattern, such as function arguments as shown in Listing 18-15: